Xiangwen-Wang/ALDELE/README.md

 ```

 ## Datasets
-The `datasets` folder contains all experimental data used in ALDELE.
+The `datasets` folder contains all original experimental data used in ALDELE.

 ## Data construction